 Revamp and restore the faculty fellows program in order to better recruit faculty members with a demonstrated commitment to diversity in their respective areas of study.

-Academic Affairs is assessing options related to more intentional recruitment efforts for faculty members from underrepresented populations.
+2015-16 – Academic Affairs began assessing options related to more intentional recruitment efforts for faculty members from underrepresented populations.

 - Quality Enhancement Plan – Global Learning

 - Cherokee Partnership (Gadugi Program)